Defective work and disputes

 - Structural Defective Work – The owner can lodge a complaint within 6 years 3 months from when the work is completed and within 12 months of noticing the defect.

 - Non-structural Defective Work – As a contractor, you may provide a 6 or 12 month statutory warranty from the date of practical completion for non-structural defects.
 Typically, this is part of the contract conditions for new home construction.
 If the owner notices a defect within the warranty period, they can request (in writing), that you fix the defect.
-If the defect is not fixed before the expiration of the warranty period, the owner can lodge a complaint with QBCC which must be lodged no later than 12 months from completion of the work.
+The owner can also lodge a complaint with QBCC which must be lodged no later than 12 months from completion of the work.

 Complaints made to the QBCC